 Bacteria and Biofilm

 There are many types of bacteria living in your mouth, and their presence can be seen through biofilm.
-Biofilm is slimy substance created by bacteria when they become too numerous and want to adhere to your teeth.
+Biofilm is a slimy substance created by bacteria when they become too numerous and want to adhere to your teeth.
 The yellow build-up on your teeth, known as dental plaque, is the biofilm that the bacteria created.
 This plaque is what causes tooth decay and periodontal diseases.
 Since your toothbrush is physically brushing off this bacteria from your teeth, it is considered to be a potential source of infections and reinfections in your mouth and body.

 Taking Care of Your Toothbrush